swaminathanj/fsd/10_Django_Forms.md

 3. In views.py, retrieve the JSON file, parse it, in a loop get each entry and update the Degree Model.
   - import json
-  - Include request.FILES as a parameter to DegreeForm
+  - Include request.FILES as a parameter while creating DegreeForm instance
-  -
+  - Get the file handle of the uploaded json file
+  - Load the file to retrieve the contents as objects
+  - Loop through the list and retrieve each entry
+  - Insert the entries into the model

 ```python
 from django.shortcuts import render
 from django.http import HttpResponseRedirect